 Seems ironic that this piece of advice is on not taking advice.
 A little backstory: I stopped taking advice from 99% of people many years ago.
 It’s not because I’m “better” or “smarter” than they are.
 Actually, I would prefer to receive more advice… if it was beneficial.
 But most of the time, it’s not.

 And I think most of my older readers would already agree with this statement.
-Advice many times, can just be plain ridiculous.
+A lot of advice can be just plain ridiculous.

-Like when the overweight coworker suddenly becomes an expert on nutrition & fitness right when you start dieting – and tries to tell you to follow some fad diet.
+Like when the overweight coworker suddenly becomes an expert on nutrition & fitness right when you start dieting, and then tries to tell you to follow some fad diet.

 This is a facade.
 It’s an appearance.
 Whenever you hear the words like “used to” or “when I did that”, they are usually trying to sell you on something they are not actually doing themselves.